-A church and a people for Boulder with love.
+A church and a people for Boulder and beyond.

 Receiving and sharing God’s love, found in Jesus Christ, is what has grounded our church since the beginning.